Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Extended related works

 \section{Extended related works}

 \textbf{Extending LLMs to handle extremely long inputs.} To extend the context windows of Large Language Modles (LLMs) efficiently, various approaches have been proposed.
 A significant body of work focuses on modifying positional embeddings.
 These include scaling Rotary Positional Embeddings (RoPE) \citep{su2024roformer} beyond the model's context limit \citep{chen2023extending, kaiokendev2023linear, bloc972023ntk, peng2023yarn}, applying attention masks \citep{han2023lm}, or adjusting the relative distances between tokens to fall within a predefined range \citep{rerope2023, jin2024llm}.
 Another line of research explores fine-tuning techniques to adapt models for longer contexts \citep{zhu2023pose, chen2023longlora}.
 While these methods enable models to handle extended inputs, they do not address the significant computational and memory costs introduced by the self-attention mechanism, limiting their practical utility for extremely long contexts.
+Hence, we did not include them as baselines in our experiments.

 \textbf{Other approaches for efficient long context processing.} Together with the recurrent KV cache compression approaches, a large volume of recent works focus on reducing the size of the KV cache to enable more efficient inference at long contexts.
 For example, SnapKV \citep{li2024snapkv} proposes to forward the full input through the model, and then compress the cache by evicting tokens based on attention scores.
 While efficient at decoding-time, it requires the model to first process the full input, and therefore is not applicable to extremely long inputs that exceed the model's pre-trained context window.
 Alternatively, HOMER \citep{song2024hierarchical} proposes to use a hierarchical divide-and-conquer approach to combine the encoding and eviction process.
 Some works propose to further enhance KV cache compression by merging tokens instead of evicting them \citep{wang2024model, dong2024get}, but their experiments also only consider inputs within the model's context limit, and their extrapolation capabilities remain unknown.
 Some recent works propose another direction to keep the full cache only for some selected attention heads known as `retrieval heads' \citep{tang2024razorattention, xiao2024duoattention}, reducing the memory burden of preserving the full KV cache.
 Other works investigate quantization \citep{hooper2024kvquant, kang2024gear} and low-rank cache compression \citep{singhania2024loki} to further reduce the memory requirements of the KV cache.
 However, these methods also cannot extrapolate to longer sequences beyond the model's pre-trained context limit.